Judy Jakins

 Nationals in New South Wales when she won a seat on the New South Wales Legislative Council, which she held until 1991.

 After leaving the council, Jakins served on Dubbo City Council from 1991 to 1995.
-She was on the Zoological Parks Board of New South Wales 1992-95 and the Board of the Royal Flying Doctor Service 1993-2001.
+She was on the Zoological Parks Board of New South Wales from 1992-95 and the Board of the Royal Flying Doctor Service from 1993-2001.
 In 2000 she was honoured as a Paul Harris Fellow for Services to the Community and Rotary International, and in 2003 she received a Dubbo City Council Award for services to the community.